cmu-phil/tetrad/README.md

 Here is the web page for the [Center for Causal Discovery](https://www.ccd.pitt.edu/), which also supports the latest version of Tetrad and Causal Command.

+All of our code is public and we welcome suggestions, expecially if you have awesome algorithms that outperform ours.

 # Documentation

 If you're new to Tetrad, here is a [Tutorial](https://rawgit.com/cmu-phil/tetrad/development/tetrad-gui/src/main/resources/resources/javahelp/manual/tetrad_tutorial.html).
 Also, here is our [Manual](https://htmlpreview.github.io/?https:///github.com/cmu-phil/tetrad/blob/development/docs/manual/index.html).
 If you like to watch thought-provoking lectures, here are some [lectures on the Center for Causal Discovery site](https://www.ccd.pitt.edu/video-tutorials/).